 -

-Sail graphics in the IOM Class
+Sail graphics – IOM

 An owner wants to put some kind of identifying mark on his IOM sails to help identify his boat during close racing.
 Is there is anything in the rules preventing him doing this?